sulfurcfa/Sulfur/README.md

 sudo sh ./build.sh baseline   # for baseline mode sudo sh ./build.sh sulfur     # for sulfur mode
 ```
+### Step 5: Run Benchmarks in FVP

-5. The benchmarks can be run and tested via the FVP Xterminals.
+The benchmarks can be run and tested via the FVP XTerminals.
-Once the FVP is booted up, Go to terminal 0 and login as with "root".
+Once the FVP is booted, go to terminal 0 and log in as "root".

-Run the following command in FVP terminal 0.
+Run the following command in FVP terminal 0 to execute the two benchmarks (lmbench and embench) for the selected mode:

 ```bash
 cd /usr/bin